ericswpark/android_battery_check/README.md

 Note: in some cases, the device may report a higher battery design capacity than the actual value.
 (For example, my Note 20 Ultra reported a battery design capacity of 4,500 mAh, when the actual design capacity was 4,370 mAh.)
 If you would like to specify a custom design capacity, run the executable with the `-c` flag.

 [latest-executable]: https://github.com/ericswpark/android_battery_check/releases/latest/download/android_battery_check.exe

+# Troubleshooting

+If the program crashes or doesn't produce any output, it's due to one of the following:

+- The ADB tool and the supporting dependencies are not in your PATH or in the current directory
+- Your device is not connected
+- ADB is not enabled in developer options
+- You didn't "trust" the current connected computer for ADB connections (unauthorized)
+- Your device's battery driver returned unexpected values